prism-break/prism-break/README.md

 # Contribute: Localizations

 ### Which Files to Edit
-If you want to edit project descriptions, URLs, or notes in your favorite language, this data resides in:
+If you want to translate project descriptions, URLs, or notes into your favorite language, this data resides in:

     ./source/db/*-projects.json